 - Fwupd available as a Snap

 And yes: there’s a new Ubuntu 19.10 wallpaper!

 Developers did look into moving TLP to main for this cycle, intending to take advantage of additional power options the utility offers.
 However, for now, this has been decided against.

 Also postponed are plans to improve GNOME Shell keyboard shortcuts and make ‘touch’ improvements to the overall UI.

 Finally, despite earlier indications that it might, Eoan won’t feature GSConnect by default.

 Also seemingly abandoned are plans to revamp the slideshow that plays during installation during this cycle.

 Want to try the Eoan Ermine ahead of its stable release in October?

 Well, thanks to daily builds, you can!
 As “alpha” quality snapshots, these images are not intended for everyday usage.

-But for tracking development and testing they’re essential.
-Just download, install, and then keep installing updates as they arrive and, come October 17, you’ll have the full and final release.
+But for tracking development and testing they are essential!
+Download and install now then keep installing updates as they arrive so that, come October 17, you’re running the full and final release.